 This blog post was first written in 2011, and has been updated several times most recently in November 2020.
-The accompanying presentation has also been updated.
+The accompanying presentation has also updated most recenty in 2017.

 This article will now address the supports available depending on the stage of development of your startup company: pre-enterprise; early stage; and established startup.
 The image below makes the point that the range of supports increases with ambition and potential to internationalise as this is a higher risk which is not for every startup.